AusClimateService/npcp/reports/phase1/phase1_report.md

 ### 5.1.
 Temperature climatology

-> Summary: There's essentially no difference between the univariate methods
+> Summary: All methods reduce bias in the daily minimum and maximum temperature climatology.
-> with respect to the daily minimum and maximum temperature climatologies.
+> There's essentially no difference between the univariate methods.
 > The MRNBC multivariate method performs similarly to the univariate methods
-> whereas the MBCn method is slightly worse.
+> whereas the MBCn method performs slightly worse.
 > While the raw RCM data is less biased than the raw GCM data,
 > it also makes no difference whether the GCM data is dynamically downscaled or not
 > prior to applying univariate bias correction.